pittcsc/pittcswiki/src/guides/zero-to-offer/building-your-case.md

 For example, AirBnb is a tech company that revolves around hosting people around the world for travel.
 In their interviews, they have a “culture fit” interview where they start for six core values.
 One example is “if you are a host”. ([Reference](https://youtu.be/W608u6sBFpo?t=2864) watch from minute 47:00 - 49:00).

-Companies want to hire employees that are passionate for the company and will fit the values .
+Companies want to hire employees that are passionate for the company and will fit into their values.
 This is subjective and hard for you to optimize for and it is also hard to interview for.
 However, it is worth it to do your research before an onsite interview with a company and learn more about them.
 What are their values?
 Do you align with those values?
 What makes their product and mission interesting to you?
 You can probably get an offer without focusing on the “company values” and showing you are a culture fit.
 However, if you do your research, learn about their values and culture and demonstrate you are a good fit then that is extra points for you.

 How companies test for it: Behavioral Interviews!
 Would your interviewer want to work with you?
 Do you possess similar core values as the company?